GrinnellCollege-Private/vaf/PUSH-TO-PRODUCTION.md

 docker push mcfatem/vaf:latest
 ```

-To launch the image as https://vaf.grinnell.edu use this:
+### To launch the image as https://vaf.grinnell.edu visit `static.grinnell.edu` and use this:

 ```
 NAME=vaf